 Asset Managers -

-End The Year with More AUM, Less Distributions
+How to End The Year with More AUM and Less Distributions for Your Clients

 As a wholesaler, you want to build long-lasting and mutually beneficial relationships with your advisor-partners.
 So how can wholesalers help limit distributions and their associated side effects?

 With YCharts, wholesalers can identify funds that are likely to have large capital gains distributions, then protect their advisor-partners from those distributions by recommending suitable replacement funds.

 (Disclosure: you should always check a fund manager’s website for tax information pertinent to their funds and its investors.)

 To learn more, read How Wholesalers can Increase AUM Before, During & After Advisor Meetings.